At The GRiT, we promise adventure, smiles, pain, hugs, dirt, refreshments and an awesome community for you to connect with.

 Drop Bags

 Riders are welcome to leave a drop bag at registration—we’ll deliver it to the aid stations for you!
 Just make sure your bag is fully enclosed, clearly labeled with your name and which Aid Station it is meant for and ready to go before you roll out.
 We will return the bags to the start/finish area.
-Bags for Maximus riders going to Aid2 will be picked up at the end of the day by our course sweep crew, so will not be back at the start/finish until 4pm or so.
+Bags going to Aid2 will be picked up at the end of the day by our course sweep crew, so will not be back at the start/finish until 4pm or so.
 If you plan to drop a bag for Aid 2, you should either use a disposable bag or plan to hang out until 4pm or 5pm.

 Lodging